iterate-ch/docs/protocols/sharepoint.md

 #### NTLM Authentication

-If you need to set the `domain` and `workstation`, you can do so using a [hidden configuration option](../cyberduck/preferences.md#hidden-configuration-options).
+If you need to set the `domain` and `workstation`, you can do so using a [hidden configuration option](../tutorials/hidden_properties.md).

 ```
-defaults write ch.sudo.cyberduck webdav.ntlm.workstation MYWORKSTATION
+webdav.ntlm.workstation=MYWORKSTATION
-defaults write ch.sudo.cyberduck webdav.ntlm.domain MYDOMAIN
+webdav.ntlm.domain=MYDOMAIN
 ```

 #### Configuration